|

 1572, the night of August 24 / 25

-The de Guise family strikes again at the
+The de Guise family strikes again,

 Massacre of Saint Bartholomew's Day.

-son Charles IX, the Catholics kill many Huguenots in Paris.
+son Charles IX.
+The Catholics kill many Huguenots in Paris.

 The thrill to kill was contagious and